Figma tutorial: a first app

 Now download this zip-file with images, extract its content to a folder.
 Next, drag & drop the background image back.jpeg into Figma:

 Next, we will add a title to the screen.
 Select the Text-tool and draw the box that will contain the text (click and hold down the mouse, then drag).
-When you release the mouse button, first set the font size to 48, then you can start typing the title:
+When you release the mouse button, first change some of the font settings, for instance set the font size to 48, make it Bold and set the alignment to center.
+Then you can start typing the title:

-You can also select the text and then change its font size.
+You can also select the text and then update its font settings.

 2. Add a component